🍎 🍕 Less apples, more pizza 🤔 Have you seen Buffett’s portfolio recently?Explore for Free

 Unlike citizens of many other countries, U.S. voters cannot line up on Election Day at their embassies.
 Instead, they must submit ballots to the states where they are registered, usually by mail.

-According to the U.S. Federal Voting Assistance Program, most eligible overseas voters tend not to vote, with fewer than 8% estimated to have sent in ballots in the 2020 presidential election, compared to an overall turnout rate of 67%.
+According to the U.S. Federal Voting Assistance Program, most eligible overseas voters tend not to vote, with fewer than 8% estimated to have sent in ballots in the 2020 presidential election, compared with an overall turnout rate of 67%.
 The overseas voter participation rate in the 2022 midterm elections was just 3.4%.

 In a neighborhood in central Paris, volunteers set up a stand every Monday and Tuesday afternoons outside a cafe to try and up that percentage by helping Americans navigate the bureaucracies of state and local election laws.

-Over the course of two hours, they coax people through the process of registering to vote or to fill out back-up ballots in case things went awry with their original one.
+Over the course of two hours, they coax people through the process of registering to vote or to fill out backup ballots in case things went awry with their original one.

 "The problem is that the instructions are not understandable," said one of the volunteers, Tanya, a retired lawyer.